dbp/housetab-legacy/README.md

     https://github.com/dbp/email-postmark
     https://github.com/dbp/snap-logging-mongodb

 Beyond that, the only other thing you need running is MongoDB.
-It is developed with 1.8, but we are not doing anything particularly fancy, so I would assume it would work with earlier versions as well.
-We assume it is cunning on the default port.
-The generated binary is "housetab" and takes all the regular commandline options that snap servers do.
+We are using 1.8, but are not doing anything particularly fancy, so I would assume it would work with earlier versions as well.
+We assume it is running on the default port.
+The generated binary is "housetab" and takes all the regular commandline options that snap servers do (ie, --port, etc).

 ## Tests